- #1. Cholesterol is not a fatty acid

 Know your numbers and listen to your cardiologist, not the blogosphere.
-If you have some time, I always recommend listening to this podcast interview with Dr. Peter Attia and low carb diet advocate Dave Feldman.
+If you have some time, listening to this podcast interview with Dr. Peter Attia and low carb diet advocate Dave Feldman is valuable.

 Dr. Attia so throughly debunks Dave’s “energy model” of cholesterol metabolism that I have been surprised Dave kept on publicly advocating for it after the interview.